Sometimes a teen picks the wrong school, or maybe not.

 Then there are the freshmen who don’t know how to make new friends, and hide out with their laptops or smartphones, constantly scanning social media, following what’s happening with their friends from home.
 A big part of college is putting yourself out there and making the effort to meet new people and have new experiences.
 Some kids refuse to try.
 Others try but can’t make it work.
-Figure out which applies to your freshman before letting her start the transfer paperwork.
+Figure out which applies to your freshman before letting them start the transfer paperwork.

 Long-distance relationships cause problems, too.
 When their girlfriend or boyfriend is still at home or at a different college, students often feel compelled to transfer.
 Sometimes the person they’re dating pressures them to make the move.
 Discuss what your teen will be giving up by changing colleges: a great program, a nice financial aid package and/or some cool new friends, among other things.
 The question to ask is if the relationship is worth the sacrifices.